-Third, we observe that the non-multilevel planner RRTConnect performs competitively on the $30$-dof airport and the $48$-dof drones environment.
+Third, we observe that the non-bundle planner RRTConnect performs competitively on the $30$-dof airport and the $48$-dof drones environment.
 Also BFMT performs competitively on $48$-dof drones.
 It seems, we could solve both problems without using fiber bundles.
 We believe this to happen because both scenarios involve $SE(3)$ state spaces, where narrow passages might be rarer than in $SE(2)$ scenarios.
-In those environments, we therefore have enough volume to quickly find valid samples, which we can exploit using RRTConnect and BFMT.
-However, we believe we still need fiber bundles.
+In those environments, we therefore have enough volume to quickly find valid samples, which we can exploit using RRTConnect, or BFMT.
+However, we believe fiber bundles are still needed.
 First, we do not know if RRTConnect or BFMT would still perform well if we further increase dimensionality.
 Second, only by using bundle planners can we consistently and reliably find solutions in all environments.
 Third, fiber bundles are often the only option if we want to rapidly establish infeasibility or organize local minima over high-dimensional state spaces \citep{orthey_2020}.
-It is, however, interesting to investigate how narrow passages slow down planning and how we could overcome them using fiber bundles.
-We previously conducted some evaluations in that direction for QRRT \citep{orthey_2019}.
+It is, however, necessary to investigate how narrow passages slow down planning and how we could overcome them using fiber bundles.
+We previously conducted some evaluations in that direction for the QRRT planner~\citep{orthey_2019}.